-‘BH90210’ Star Ian Ziering Reportedly Lets His Dogs ‘Wreak Havoc’ Outside All Night Long
+‘BH 90210’ Star Ian Ziering Reportedly Lets His Dogs ‘Wreak Havoc’ Outside All Night Long

 “Ian doesn’t walk them!
 He just lets them out on his property and they just wreak havoc,” said the source.

 The neighbors have tried to resolve the issue.
-Reportedly, they have suggested that the star try a bark collar, or a training spray, but Ziering has been unreceptive.
+Reportedly, they have suggested that the star try a bark collar or a training spray, but Ziering has been unreceptive.
 At one point, the actor allegedly got angry and told neighbors that he could do what he wanted on his private property, going so far as to say that anyone who doesn’t like the noise can move.

 He also said, according to the source, that people should file a complaint if they are so concerned.
 One neighbor apparently took the advice to heart.
 Radar obtained documents from Los Angeles Animal Services showing that someone had filed a complaint earlier this month.